-They often appear as pranksters or mischief-makers.
-In stories for adults and young adults tricksters can also have a sinister side.
+Tricksters often appear as pranksters or mischief-makers.
+In stories for adults and young adults, tricksters can also have a sinister side.

 What Is A Trickster, Exactly?

-Tricksters don’t conform to the usual taboos, and can therefore help challenge them.
+Tricksters don’t care about the usual taboos, and can therefore help challenge them.
 They just don’t seem to care.
 Some of them, if real people, might be analysed as psychopaths.
 Because tricksters don’t worry so much about taboos, some of them are extremely scatological.
-For this same reason, native cultures have sometimes been reluctant to share these stories with ethnographers, and have probably gone under-recorded as a result.
+For this same reason, native cultures have sometimes been reluctant to share their trickster stories with ethnographers, which means the stories have probably gone under-recorded as a result.

 Some animal characters are tricksters, established by storytellers such as Aesop.
 Foxes, ravens and other animals who live on their wits are most likely to get the trickster treatment in our stories.